 The Filter hook we will use is called ‘script_loader_tag’.
 This filter is called when WordPress is generating <script> tags.
 An example would be when the wp_enqueue_script( ) is called in a theme’s functions.
 The lazy_scripts( ) function is registered as a Filter hook callback function with WordPress in the call to add_filter( ).

-- The $domain variable is defined as static so that its value will be saved between calls.
-This is a minor performance improvement that ensures that for each request being processed, the function only has to calculate the web site’s domain name on the first call.
+- Define $domain variable as static to keep its value between calls.
+This is a minor performance improvement.
+It ensures that for each web request, the function only has to calculate the web site’s domain name once.

 - If the $url variable does not contain a sub-string of ‘.js’ the function returns without modifying the tag.
 There are some cases where the value of the src attribute might not be a file with a js extension, such as dynamically generated scripts, or script tags containing JSON-LD content.